rajinder-yadav/dm-css/README.md

 ### Text Word break

-Control where breaking occurs when end of line is reached.
+Control how breaking occurs when end of line is reached.

 __Mnemonic__: tt = Text transform